-- With a sharp knife cut cookies into small pieces.
+- Cut cookies into small pieces (I use a kitchen knife).
 You will have some pieces and some crumbs.

 - Scatter oreo pieces and crumbs on top of the cheese batter.

-- Take a spoon and lightly push crumbs into cheese mixture until barely covered.
-That way the end result is a distinctive cookie crust, cheese layer and cookie crumbs on top.
+- Take a spoon and lightly push crumbs into the cheese mixture until barely covered.
+That way the end result is a distinctive cookie crust, cheese layer, and cookie crumbs on top.

-- Bake for 15 minutes, turn the oven down to 300°F (150ºC) and bake for another 50 to 60 minutes.
-(This can vary depending on your oven.
-At this point the cheesecake should still jiggle in the center).
+- Bake for 15 minutes, turn the oven down to 300°F (150ºC), and bake for another 60 minutes. (at this point the cheesecake should still jiggle quite a lot in the center).

 - Turn the oven off and, without opening the door, let the cheesecake inside at least 1 hour.
-Take out and cool to room temperature.
+Take out, very carefully run a smooth-bladed knife around the edges (it loosens the cheesecake as it shrinks a little while cooling down, and can prevent cracks), and cool to room temperature.